Indonesia : Flood Management and Coastal Protection in North Java (previously Enhanced Water Security Investment Project

 The proposed Enhanced Water Security Investment Project will support the Government of Indonesia to improve selected dimensions of water security (economic water security and resilience to water-related disasters).
-The project will promote an integrated water resources management approach to: (i) improve water resources planning and management to meet rising demands for irrigation and non-agricultural use; (ii) minimize spatial and temporal variations in water availability by improving water storage and conveyance; and (iii) increase resilience to climate change.
+The project will promote an integrated water resources management approach to: (i) improve water resources planning and management to meet rising demands for domestic, municipal, industrial and irrigation water; (ii) minimize spatial and temporal variations in water availability; and (iii) increase resilience to climate change.

 |Project Type / Modality of Assistance||Loan